 The Halo and SpotOn collars both have several correction levels, such as vibration, static, tone, etc. However, the SpotOn collar has a total of 30 options, whereas the Halo collar has only 15 options.

-Both collars have loud enough tone sounds when the collar alerts you.
+Both collars have a loud enough tone when the collar alerts you.
 However, SpotOn’s tone goes a little louder than Halo’s.

 Nonetheless, the vibration levels on them are equally effective while allowing you to customize the intensity levels.
 Moreover, despite having an intense shock correction, it is not painful to the dog.